 The Foundation will match non-Rotarian contributions toward a grant, provided they do not come from a cooperating organization or a beneficiary of the project.
-Funds should never be collected from beneficiaries in exchange for receiving the grant or as part of the cash contribution for match.

 At least 30% of contributions to global grants funding humanitarian projects must come from outside of the project country and host project district.
 Host sponsors for humanitarian projects are encouraged to contribute toward the financing of the grant.